ddev/vscode-ddev-manager/README.md

 - Import/Export databases
 - Open the database with any application you want (PHP MyAdmin, TablePlus, Sequel Ace, etc.)
 - Enable/Disable XDebug
+- Automatically configure the debugger to work with Xdebug and DDEV wne you enable Xdebug
+- Launch configuration snippets for launch.json
 - Enable/Disable Share.
 Share your project outside of your local network
 - Automatically configure the PHP version in the editor.
 Used for providing version appropriate suggestions and diagnostics.
 It required a extension like PHP Intelephense or PHP by DEVSENSE
 - Integrated DDEV terminal
-- Configuration Snippets for launch.json to easily configure Xdebug
 - Quickly launch projects in your browser
 - Quickly open the Config.yaml file
 - Poweroff DDEV